mia-platform/documentation/docs/development_suite/api-console/api-design/merge_collaboration.md

 In case you want to accept all incoming or current changes inside a specific section of the merge modal, to speed-up your merge process you can leverage on two different buttons:

-* 'Keep current changes' button (above the right-hand editor) allows to accept the entire content on your current configuration
+* `Keep current changes` button (above the right-hand editor) allows to accept the entire content on your current configuration

-* 'Accept incoming changes' button (above the left-hand editor) allows to accept all the changes from the incoming configuration
+* `Accept incoming changes` button (above the left-hand editor) allows to accept all the changes from the incoming configuration

 ![Keep current changes](img/merge-collaboration/keep-current-changes.png)